Introduction

 1. Speed — From Days to Seconds

 Traditional photo editing takes 24–72 hours depending on the provider.
 AI staging drops that to under 12 seconds.
-For a busy agent juggling 10+ listings, that’s a week saved every month.
+For a busy agent juggling 10+ listings, that's a week saved every month.
 After helping dozens of agents in Fort Worth switch to AI, the pattern is clear: less time editing means more time prospecting and showing homes.
+One agent I trained cut her editing time from 6 hours per week to just 20 minutes.

 2. Cost Reduction — Save $500+ Per Month